martrapp/astro-vtbot/README.md

 ## !!!
 NEW TRICKS ✨ IN THE BAG 👜 !!!

-Bug fix and version bumps.
+Bug fix for the Linter and an update of the InspectionChamber!

-For details, see the [CHANGELOG](https://github.com/martrapp/astro-vtbot/blob/main/CHANGELOG.md)
+For details, see the [CHANGELOG of the Bag](https://github.com/martrapp/astro-vtbot/blob/main/CHANGELOG.md) and of the [CHANGELOG of the InstructionChamber](https://github.com/vtbag/inspection-chamber/blob/main/CHANGELOG.md)

 ## Recently Learned Tricks ##